Skip to main content

 Overview

 AI has moved from handling structured tasks to understanding and generating human language.
-This shift led to Large Language Models (LLMs), which can read, write, and converse like humans, marking a major step forward in AI capabilities.
+This shift led to Large Language Models (LLMs), which can read, write, and converse like humans.

 They are “large” not just because of size but also because of their ability to understand and produce complex text.